j-prt/shoplist-api/README.md

   - Deletion (DELETE)

 ### Item
 - Model for storing item information.
-ManyToMany relationships with ShopList, Category, and Store.
+ManyToMany relationship with ShopList.
+ForeignKey relationships to Store and Category.
 - API provides:
   - Replacing existing items (PUT).
   - Partially updating an existing item (PATCH)
   - Deletion (DELETE)

 ### Store
 - Model for designating the store(s) where an item can be found.
 - API provides:
   - Replacing existing items (PUT).
   - Partially updating an existing item (PATCH)
   - Deletion (DELETE)

 ### Category
 - Model for designating the category(ies) each item belongs to.
 - API provides:
   - Replacing existing items (PUT).
   - Partially updating an existing item (PATCH)